ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 Then, you decided to call a function from **b.py** on **a.py** file.
 So, you supposed to create **__init__.py** file before importing **b** module.
 The **__init__.py** file is necessary for marking the directories on disk as Python package directories.
-Without that file, importing going to fail.
-It means, you have to append **__init__.py** file to your structure too for linking these files.
+Without that file, importing is going to fail.
+It means that for linking these files you have to append **__init__.py** file to your structure too.

 ```
 /test-project